wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 > "The last shall be first, and the first shall be last" - Matthew 20:16 KJV

 A summary of the development of the Western World is incomplete without a few paragraphs on Christianity, for it will be the sole focus of study for the entirety of the Middle Ages.
 There were two cultures important to the development of Western Civilization: Indo-Europeans and Semites.

 * **Indo-Europeans** lived around the Black Sea and the Caspian Sea about 4000 years ago.
 They believed in many gods (**polytheism**).
 Greek philosophy, Norse mythology, and both oriental religions (Hinduism and Buddhism) all originated in the Indo-European sphere.
 They all have a leaning towards a philosophic, speculative view of the world.
 They also have a **cyclic view of history**; that there is no beginning and no end and that there exists an eternal interplay of life and death.
 * **Semites** originated in the Arabian Peninsula.
 All three Abrahamic religions (Judaism, Christianity, Islam) share a semitic background.
 The Semites believed in one God (**monotheism**) and a **linear view of history**; where one day history will end (judgement day).
 Judaism was the first of the Abrahamic religions; the Old Testament was written around 700 BC.
 Christianity is a direct descendent of Judaism with Hellenistic influences; its New Testament was written around 100 AD.
 The Quran of Islam was written around 600 AD.

-<u>Important events in Christianity:</u>
+<u>Chronology of events in Christianity:</u>

 * God created the world.
 * Soon after, mankind began to rebel. **Adam and Eve** were driven out of the Garden of Eden and death came to the world.